hansongfang/CompNet/README.md

 6. Sample pcd and Calculated emd between pred and gt:
     * Contain code to sample point cloud from gt and different models and compute the EMD between the sample PCD and the GT PCD.

+Each branch may contain the code of the algorithm and the main code to run on the data.
+You can refer to the main code to prepare your data and build similar directory structure.